 \section{Introduction}

-\textbf{Martin-L\"of type theory} serves as a foundation for (constructive) mathematics~(\cite{martin-lof:1984a}), and it is used as the language of various proof assistants, such as Coq~(\cite{team:2024}), Lean~(\cite{blanchette:2020}), and Agda~(\cite{bove:2009}).
+\textbf{Martin-L\"of type theory} serves as a foundation for (constructive) mathematics~\cite{martin-lof:1984a}, and it is used as the language of various proof assistants, such as Rocq~\cite{team:2024}, Lean~\cite{demoura:2015}, and Agda~\cite{agda}.
 The basic notions of Martin-L\"of type theory are terms and types.
 Terms represent the constructions in our system and every term has a type that specifies the construction.
 For instance, we have function types, of which the terms are functions, and we have product types, of which the terms are pairs.
-The relation between logic and type theory is given by the proposition-as-types interpretation, where one interprets propositions as types and proofs as terms~(\cite{howard:1980}).
+One can interpret logic in type theory using the proposition-as-types, where one views propositions as types and proofs as terms~\cite{howard:1980}.

 An interesting feature of type theory is its treatment of equality.
-More specifically, Martin-L\"of type theory comes with two notions of equality, namely propositional and definitional equality.
+More specifically, Martin-L\"of type theory comes with an internal and external notion of equality, namely propositional and definitional equality.
 Following the propositions-as-types interpretation, we represent propositional equality as a type, which often is called the \textbf{identity type}.
 Terms of that type are identifications of two terms.
 Definitional equality on the other hand, is not represented by a type, but instead it is an equivalence relation on terms such that one can mechanically verify whether two terms are definitionally equal.
 From the point of view of proof assistants, one could view it as follows: the user has to deal with propositional equality, whereas the proof assistant deals with definitional equality.

 We can roughly distinguish two flavors of Martin-L\"of type theory depending on how we treat the identity type.
 The first possibility is \textbf{extensional type theory}.
 The distinguishing feature of extensional type theory is the reflection rule, which says that these two notions of equality coincide.
 More precisely, if we can prove that two terms are propositionally equal, then these terms also are definitionally equal.
-While this rule implies principles such as function extensionality and uniqueness of identity proofs, it comes at a cost: type checking is not decidable for extensional type theory~(\cite{hofmann:1997a}).
+While this rule implies principles such as function extensionality and uniqueness of identity proofs, it comes at a cost: type checking is not decidable for extensional type theory~\cite{hofmann:1997a}.